Learning Physics-Informed Noise Models from Dark Frames for Low-Light Raw Image Denoising: Experiment

 \item Physics-based noise modeling methods including P-G (Poisson-Gaussian)~\cite{P-G}, ELD~\cite{TPAMI21/ELD} and SFRN~\cite{ICCV21/SFRN}.

 \item Learning-based noise modeling methods including NoiseFlow~\cite{NoiseFlow}, starlight~\cite{CVPR22/DUS}, LLD~\cite{CVPR23/LLD} and LRD~\cite{ICCV23/LRD}. \end{itemize}

-The results of P-G, ELD, SFRN, and Paired Data are implemented from the code and weights released by the open-source project~\cite{TPAMI23/PMN}.
-The results of starlight and LLD are provided by the authors of LLD~\cite{CVPR23/LLD} Due to the lack of details, Learning-based noise modeling methods often pose a challenge to reproduce results meeting the claimed performance.
-Consequently, we just update the metrics of NoiseFlow based on our reproduced results.
-The results of starlight and LLD are sourced from the original authors of LLD, while the results of LRD are generated based on the official weights.
-On the LRID dataset, PNNP only compares with NoiseFlow among learning-based noise modeling methods.
+{\textbf{To ensure a fair comparison, we employ the same UNet-like network structure across all noise modeling methods.} The results of P-G, ELD, SFRN, and Paired Data are obtained using the code and weights released by the open-source project~\cite{TPAMI23/PMN}.
+Due to the lack of implementation details, learning-based noise modeling methods often pose challenges for reproduction to match their claimed performance.
+Consequently, we only provide the complete results on NoiseFlow based on our implementation.
+The results of starlight and LLD are directly cited from the original authors of LLD~\cite{CVPR23/LLD}, while the results of LRD are obtained using the officially released weights.
+On the LRID dataset, PNNP is compared only with NoiseFlow among learning-based methods.}

 It is important to emphasize that precisely measuring noise distribution discrepancies in real-world low-light image denoising datasets is impractical.
 On the one hand, classic distribution metrics, such as Kullback-Leibler Divergence (KLD)~\cite{statistical}, are limited to characterize complex noise distributions under low-light conditions, as they are tailored for pixel-wise i.i.d. noise modeling~\cite{CVPR23/LLD}.
 On the other hand, inevitable data defects in the dataset, such as misalignments and residual noise, render the differences between clean data and noisy data inadequate for precisely representing the real noise distribution~\cite{TPAMI23/PMN}.
 In response to these measurement complexities, we pivot towards adopting the performance of denoising networks trained on synthetic data generated by different noise modeling methods as the sole criterion for evaluation.